DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Datasets

 \section{Datasets}

 We conduct experiments on the QM9S dataset~\cite{DetaNet,MolSpectra}, which augments the original QM9~\citep{QM9} molecular dataset with simulated spectra.
-For each molecule, we extract its structure and corresponding IR, Raman, and UV-Vis spectra, forming a multi-modal spectral condition for our structure elucidation task.
-The dataset contains 133{,}885 molecules in total.
-Following the original setting in DetaNet~\citep{DetaNet}, we adopt the same training, validation, and test split strategy, which partitions the dataset into 90\% for training, 5\% for validation, and 5\% for testing.
+For each molecule, we extract its structure along with the corresponding IR, Raman, and UV-Vis spectra, forming a multi-modal spectral condition for our structure elucidation task.
+The dataset contains approximately 127k molecules in total.
+Following the dataset split protocol used in previous studies~\cite{EDM,EEGSDE,JODO}, we split QM9S into training, validation and test sets, which contain 97K, 17K and 13K samples respectively.